 This wobbling can create all kinds of problems in your stereo imaging due to phasing and doppler effects, etc. But by digging into the floor, they also couple the stand to the overall structure of your home (like the cleats example above).

 So what happens is your stands weren’t coupled to the floor before because there was a layer of carpet and carpet padding under them, so they were free to pass sympathetic vibrations back and forth to your speakers.
 But by literally spiking them to the floor, they pass these rogue vibrations on to the floor and beyond.
 It’s like electrical grounding, in a way.

-But that's not why we use spikes on speakers!
+But that’s not why we use spikes on speakers!
 We use them for the opposite effect.
-Funnily enough, people will use spikes on a concrete floor or will place coins or specially made washers under their speaker stand spikes so they don't pierce their wood floors, which defeats the purpose of coupling altogether, but still helps to decouple.
+Funnily enough, people will use spikes on a concrete floor or will place coins or specially made washers under their speaker stand spikes so they don’t pierce their wood floors, which defeats the purpose of coupling altogether, but still helps to decouple.